 If you are amused by maths you can use simple algebra to get from the equations for the spacetime interval given above to the basic equations of Relativity.

-Suppose John travels past Bill at v metres per second for t seconds on Bill’s clocks, so y=0 and z=0, and x is the distance travelled by John which is vt metres long according to Bill.
+Suppose John is on a planet and travels past Bill who is floating in space at v metres per second for t seconds on Bill’s clocks and x is the distance travelled by John which is vt metres long according to Bill.
 John thinks he has been travelling for T seconds when Bill’s clocks read t seconds.

 John and Bill are both describing the same thing, namely John’s motion.
-John thinks he has only travelled in time but Bill thinks John has travelled in space and time.
+John, being on a planet, thinks he has only travelled in time and Bill is doing all the moving but Bill thinks John has travelled in space and time.
 The overall projection in space and time “s” from Bill to John and vice versa is the same for both of them.
 In Bill’s system of measurements:

 Bill describes John's motion by: